Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 Every year, we’re pelted by articles proclaiming the death of this gem of a framework.
 And while Ruby on Rails (RoR) is over 15 years old, it’s nowhere close to passing on from the programming world.
+While some question, “Is Ruby on Rails still relevant?” or even “Is Ruby on Rails dead?” the reality is quite the opposite.
+The framework continues to deliver powerful solutions, showcasing its versatility and the numerous benefits of using Ruby on Rails development.

 Ruby on Rails is an open-source server-side web application framework with an MIT license.
-While Ruby on Rails is written in Ruby, a dynamic, general-purpose programming language from Japan, RoR is, in fact, a framework, not a language.
+While Rails is written in Ruby, a dynamic, general-purpose programming language from Japan, RoR is, in fact, a framework, not a language.
 Many entrepreneurs and non-developers often confuse the two, thinking of Rails when hearing Ruby but rarely the other way around.

+This may be brought on by the fact that most developers lean towards Rails development.
 Ruby gained momentum as a programming language following the launch of Ruby on Rails.

 The Origins of Ruby on Rails

-Rails was created in 2004 and won the "Programming Language of the Year” award from Tiobe in 2006 despite being written in 1995 (a great year for action movies—Goldeneye anyone?).
+Rails was created in 2004 and won the "Programming Language of the Year” award from Tiobe in 2006 despite being written in 1995 (a great year for action movies—Goldeneye, anyone?).

 There are other frameworks based on Ruby, but their popularity with developers and active contributors is low compared to Ruby on Rails.
 We’ll take a closer look at that later on in the article.